GUIDE Japan in September

 Summer eases into autumn

 Though nominally one of Japan's three autumn months, September can still be quite hot in much of Japan.
-Hokkaido is the exception where temperatures cool and the leaves begin to change color.
+Hokkaido is the exception where temperatures cool and the leaves begin to change color in some places.
 Beach resorts tend to empty out as beach season is declared officially over, but beach trips are still a viable option with the added bonus of fewer crowds.

 With summer holidays over and people returning to work and school, it's not just the beaches that see fewer crowds, but much of Japan in general.
 Note that the weather is largely very good, but can be unpredictable with typhoons at their most frequent from late August and through much of September.
 Try to leave some flexibility in your itinerary in case a typhoon does happen to pass through while you are visiting.